mlops-project-group27/MLOps_project/reports/README.md

 >
 > Answer:

-<<<<<<< HEAD
 **DVC** was utilized for managing data in our project.
-TInstead of storing large datasets directly in Git, raw and processed data are tracked with DVC, while Git only keeps small metadata files such as `data.dvc`.
+Instead of storing large datasets directly in **Git**, raw and processed data are tracked with DVC, while Git only keeps small metadata files such as `data.dvc`.
 This prevents large data files from bloating the Git repository and keeps version control fast and clean.
 We configured a remote DVC storage using **Google Cloud Storage (GCS)**.
 This ensures that when a specific Git commit is checked out, the corresponding data can be retrieved, allowing experiments to be reliably reproduced since code and data versions are always synchronized.
 Additionally, DVC made it easy to track changes in the data, helping determine when retraining or rerunning experiments was necessary.
 This proved especially valuable as datasets evolved during development.